-Are you an upper primary teacher hanging out for some new drama teaching ideas?
-Did you see last fortnight’s post about Drama Activities for Years K – 3 students and wish there were a few more challenging ideas there for your class?
+Are you an upper elementary or middle school teacher looking out for some new drama teaching ideas?
+Did you see our last post about Drama Activities for K – 3 students and wish there were a few more challenging ideas there for your class?

 Well, wish no more!

-These eight activities in the K-3 Drama post are definitely suitable to use with your upper primary class, and I would encourage you to have a look at them if you haven’t already.
-The K-3 games are excellent for introducing and extending student understanding of the basic elements of role, voice and movement, and are important preparatory activities for these slightly more challenging drama lesson ideas.
+These eight activities in the K-3 Drama post are definitely suitable to use with your upper elementary or middle school class, and I would encourage you to have a look at them if you haven’t already.
+The K-3 games are excellent for introducing and extending student understanding of the basic elements of role, voice, and movement, and are important prerequisite activities for these slightly more challenging drama lesson ideas.

 The concept of this approach to drama for kids is quite simple: